Physical Properties of Geogrids

 This is established through tensile testing, where the geogrid is stretched until it breaks.

-Many geogrid specifications focus on tensile strength, equating high ultimate tensile strength (UTS) with better performance.
+Many geogrid specifications focus on tensile strength, equating high UTS with better performance.
 In reality, however, UTS is irrelevant, particularly when a geogrid is used in the design of roads or temporary working platforms.

 Geogrid junction efficiency